oracle/node-oracledb/.github/SUPPORT.md

 ## Node-oracledb Documentation

-The Node API documentation is divided into [API documentation](https://github.com/oracle/node-oracledb/blob/master/doc/api.md) and a [User Guide](https://github.com/oracle/node-oracledb/blob/master/doc/api.md#connectionhandling)
+The Node API documentation is divided into [API documentation](https://oracle.github.io/node-oracledb/doc/api.html#apimanual) and a [User Guide](https://oracle.github.io/node-oracledb/doc/api.html#usermanual)

 ## Got a Node-oracledb question?

 Ask at [GitHub](https://github.com/oracle/node-oracledb/issues)

-When opening a new issue, fill in the template that will be shown.
+When opening a new issue, fill in an appropriate template.
 Include enough information for people to understand your problem.